sensu/sensu-docs/content/sensu-go/5.17/reference/sensu-query-expressions.md

 ### Evaluate an event attribute

-This Sensu query expression returns `true` if the event's entity contains a custom attribute named `namespace` that is equal to `production`:
+This SQE returns `true` if the event's entity contains a custom attribute named `namespace` that is equal to `production`:

 {{< highlight javascript >}}
 event.entity.namespace == 'production'